 “Authentic” simply means genuine, real, not phony or copied.
 It is a word that has, unfortunately, become a cliched “buzz word” and, along the way, one of my least favorite.
 Oprah tells us to live our “authentic life,” and other pop psychologists tell us to go out and look for our “authentic self.”
 (I wasn’t even aware that my “authentic self” was missing.)

 So when I saw the headline, I nearly closed the browser window without reading the post.
-But I’m glad I resisted that urge The Authentic Blogging Manifesto by Maria Gajewski at Never the Same River Twice is worth reading.
+But I’m glad I resisted that urge.
+The Authentic Blogging Manifesto by Maria Gajewski at Never the Same River Twice was worth reading.

 Gajewski took a full month off blogging.
 She did not plan her blogging exile, but found herself having an “an existential blogging crisis” from which she emerged with new resolve.
 She describes how she became a “Stumbleupon Slave,” driven to blog solely for the purpose of generating traffic to her site.
 But as so many other bloggers have also learned, readers who found her site via the various social media outlets were merely engaging in the “equivalent of internet channel surfing.”
 Brief spikes in the number of visitors to her site on a particular day did not translate into a core contingent of loyal readers.